-- Honesty, integrity and reputation;
+- Honesty, integrity and reputation

-- Competence and capability;
+- Competence and capability

-- Financial soundness;
+- Financial soundness

-In order to initially determine fitness and propriety all prospective senior role holders take part in a multistage interview process, supported by psychometric testing, involving relevant stakeholders.
-The candidates' knowledge, experience and qualifications in such areas as market knowledge, business strategy, financial analysis, working within regulated frameworks, and governance/ risk management are fully explored.
+In order to initially determine fitness and propriety all prospective senior role holders take part in a multi stage interview process, supported by psychometric testing, involving relevant stakeholders.
+The candidates' knowledge, experience and qualifications in such areas as market knowledge, business strategy, financial analysis, working within regulated frameworks, governance and risk management are fully explored.
 Due diligence is fulfilled through pre-employment checks and referencing that are carried out upon an offer being accepted.